stefanstoehr/cadguide/README.md

 the latest mockup-experiment can be find here: https://stefanstoehr.github.io/mockup/

-and the repo for the mockup is here: https://github.com/stefanstoehr/mockup
+and the repo for the mockup with more details is here: https://github.com/stefanstoehr/mockup

 the slider code bases on traversy media - thank you brad! http://www.traversymedia.com